 Mukilteo Lighthouse Park is located about 25 miles north of downtown Seattle but is still an easy drive to the city.
 You can go to the park to fish or see some seals while you take photos of the lighthouse.
 Such a big attraction in the city, the lighthouse is the centerpiece for the annual Mukilteo Lighthouse Festival over Labor Day weekend.

-Whichever of the Washington lighthouses you decide to capture, there is a Select Registry inn near the water for you to go back to and process your photos.
+Whichever of the Washington lighthouses you decide to capture, there is a Washington Inn near the water for you to go back to and process your photos.
 Not only will you be able to work, but you will also be able to experience the luxury that accounts for the Select Registry Difference.

 One of the places you could stay is the Shelburne Inn & China Beach Retreat in Seaview.
 There are two options on either side of the Puget Sound.
 On the western side, you can stay at the Willcox House Country Inn in Seabeck, and on the eastern side, you can stay at the Shafer Baillie Mansion in Seattle.
 Lastly, Colette’s Bed & Breakfast and the George Washington Inn are both great places to stay in Port Angeles.